Ereza/LogcatReporter/README.md

 ### Tracking non-fatal crashes

-You can report non-fatal crashes to Crashlytics with the Logcat log attached by using `LogcatReporter.reportExceptionWithLogcat(Throwable)` instead of `Crashlytics.logException(Throwable)`.
+You can report non-fatal crashes to Firebar Crashlytics with the Logcat log attached by using `LogcatReporter.reportExceptionWithLogcat(Throwable)` instead of `Crashlytics.logException(Throwable)`.

 ### Optional: Parameters